florielle/bigdataproject/data_visualization/README.md

 #### ipynb instructions
 Download the data from the data folder and run all of the commands in Jupyter notebooks.

+*Note: Photoshop was used to overlay the Rain and Snow plots onto the daily crime calendar plot*

 #### Excel instructions
 `borough_pop.xls`
 See section 8.2 in the project report for the data sources and calculation methodology.
 A line plot was created using a Primary axis for the **crimes per capita** and a Secondary axis for **population density**.